nfb77/ZoningNashville/README.md

 ## **Project Overview**

-The **replication_code.Rmd** is an R Markdown file designed to produce a PDF document in correspondence with the manuscript **"Upzoning and Residential Transaction Price in Nashville"** by Nicholas Forster-Benson and Karim Nchare.
+The **replication_code.Rmd** is an R Markdown file designed to produce a PDF document in correspondence with the manuscript **"Upzoning and Residential Transaction Price in Nashville"** by Nicholas Forster-Benson.
 It compares residential sale prices of upzoned parcels -part of Nashville’s 2010 ‘Downtown Code’ (DTC) upzoning- with various control boundaries (1k, 3k, 5k, and 10k).
 This is achieved using both Difference-in-Differences (DID) and Matching models.

 The manuscript relies on data from several Excel files, statistical analysis, and graphical presentation to present insights on treatment effects on housing prices.